Node-reconfiguring multilayer networks of human brain function: Results

 There is a clear division of the methods into two classes based on their intralayer correlation level: random and Brainnetome have intralayer correlations larger than Craddock, weighted mean consistency, and minimum correlation.
 This behavior reflects the higher functional homogeneity of the ROIs in the latter class of methods: when ROIs are more homogeneous, their "leftover" correlations to the other ROIs are smaller than if they were less homogeneous.

 Another measure of intralayer ROI similarity is the intralayer edge weight, that is, the magnitude of the correlation between two ROIs.
-Fig. \ref{fig:stability_corr_link_weight}B shows the edge weight versus the pairwise ROI stability score for the different ROI definition methods.
+Figure \ref{fig:stability_corr_link_weight}B shows the edge weight (link weight) versus the pairwise ROI stability score for the different ROI definition methods.
 Again, random and Brainnetome ROIs have higher edge weights than the other methods.
-The behavior of Craddock versus weighted mean consistency and min correlation is nearly mirrored in the x-direction: the minimum edge weight for Craddock lies a little below stability 0.2 and the maximum for weighted mean consistency and min correlation lies a little above 0.2, whereas the maximum for Craddock lies a little below 0.8 and the minimum for weighted mean consistency and min correlation is reached at the maximum stability around 1.0.
+The behavior of Craddock versus weighted mean consistency and minimum correlation is nearly mirrored in the horizontal direction: the \emph{minimum} edge weight for Craddock lies a little below stability 0.2, and the \emph{maximum} edge weight for weighted mean consistency and minimum correlation lies a little above 0.2.
+In contrast, the \emph{maximum} edge weight for Craddock lies a little below 0.8, and the \emph{minimum} edge weight for weighted mean consistency and minimum correlation is reached at the maximum stability around 1.0.

 The highest mean correlations and edge weights are achieved with ROIs that are neither fully unstable nor fully stable.
 That is, there are ROIs of intermediate stability that form the strongest connections to other ROIs.
-Interestingly, there is a marked difference between Craddock (min-cut) and agglomerative ROI definition methods in how stable the strongest-connected ROIs are.
+Interestingly, there is a marked difference between Craddock (min-cut) and greedy growth ROI definition methods in how stable the strongest-connected ROIs are.